James Hansen

 Easier to document, however, is that the 1990s proved to be the warmest decade in a millennium and in the process, changed many minds about the seriousness of global warming.
 Dr. Hansen continues to direct his research in ways that contribute both to the body of knowledge of climate systems and to the broader implications of public policy.

 The deliberate, soft-spoken Dr. Hansen has also recognized the need and the potential for researchers to influence science education.
-In 1994, with Carolyn Harris, he founded the Institute on Climate and Planets at the Goddard Institute in collaboration with local public high schools and colleges.
+In 1994, with Carolyn Harris, he founded the Institute on Climate and Planets at the NASA Goddard Institute for Space Studies in collaboration with local public high schools and colleges.
 Teachers and selected inner-city students, many of them minorities, are given the opportunity to join research groups at the Institute during their summer vacations.
-After the summer program, they continue their work on the Internet.
 Inspired by this work, teachers have developed courses that have been offered to schools across the country, with some 20 high schools and colleges now partnering with the Institute.
 The idea to assist in the teaching of science in many high schools and colleges, to involve students who might otherwise not have access to these complex issues, and most important, to attract minority students into science as a career, has become a model for how research institutes may reach out to high school and undergraduate students.

 Dr. James Hansen's work has thrust him into the center of a scientifically polarized and politically charged debate.
 It is to his credit that he has navigated these treacherous waters admirably and we are fortunate to have him pointing the way when scientific complexities and political ramifications provide such a challenge.